sylvain-pierrot/seasonal-workers/Documentation/MICROSERVICES_V2.md

 > **_NOTE_**
 > The "Database per Service" approach, while providing data isolation and scalability, can also lead to the challenge of maintaining multiple databases.
 This can result in increased administrative overhead, especially when it comes to backup, monitoring, and data synchronization across services.
 It's essential to carefully manage and maintain multiple databases to ensure data consistency and performance.

+Keep each microservice’s persistent data private to that service and accessible only via its API.
+A service’s transactions only involve its database.

+The service’s database is effectively part of the implementation of that service.
+It cannot be accessed directly by other services.

+There are a few different ways to keep a service’s persistent data private.
+You do not need to provision a database server for each service.
+For example, if you are using a relational database then the options are:

+- Private-tables-per-service – each service owns a set of tables that must only be accessed by that service
+- Schema-per-service – each service has a database schema that’s private to that service
+- Database-server-per-service – each service has it’s own database server.

+Private-tables-per-service and schema-per-service have the lowest overhead.
+Using a schema per service is appealing since it makes ownership clearer.
+Some high throughput services might need their own database server.

+It is a good idea to create barriers that enforce this modularity.
+You could, for example, assign a different database user id to each service and use a database access control mechanism such as grants.
+Without some kind of barrier to enforce encapsulation, developers will always be tempted to bypass a service’s API and access it’s data directly.

 6. **Communication Protocols**

 All communication between clients and internal services is facilitated through the `API Gateway` using secure `HTTPS` calls.
 This ensures a safe and encrypted channel for data exchange, maintaining the integrity and confidentiality of information.
 Clients can confidently interact with our system, knowing that their data is transmitted securely over the web.